Mohammedabdalqader/DRL/Project-3_Collaboration_and_Competition/Report.md

 # Multi-Agent Collaboration and Competition

-For this project I have trained my Agents with MADDPG (Multi-Agent Deep Deterministic Policy Gradient) algorithm in a competitive environment where the goal of each agent is to maximize its own returns.

 In this report I will explain everything about this project in details.
 So we will look at different aspects like:

 - **Actor-Critic**